radical-cybertools/radical.pilot/docs/source/user_guide/index.rst

 **********

 This chapter will guide the reader through the most commonly used features of RADICAL-Pilot (RP).
-In :ref:`chapter_user_guide_00` we will cover the most basic RP example, and then discuss individual RP features which augment the basic example towards a more complete set of applications.
+We will start with a basic RP example, and then discuss individual RP features which augment the basic example towards a more complete set of applications.

 .. toctree::